Letter to my Neighbors

 On our Environment: We are the stewards of our environment, and as such it is our responsibility to safeguard our water supply through management of our storm water, an issue that is oft neglected.
 As residents of a coastal community, we are vulnerable to sea level rise, and we need to be planning on how we will address this challenge at local and State levels.

-As your District 72 Representative, I will be accessible to my constituents.
-In the next few days, I will be in your neighborhood knocking on doors and attending community events.
-I look forward to a meeting you and discussing whatever concerns you may have.
-I look forward to a positive campaign focused on you and your family.
-Please check out my website, VoteTerri.com, and feel free to reach out to me by phone (401-472-4789) or email at email@example.com.
+As your District 72 Representative, I am accessible to you, my constituents.
+In the next months, I will be in your neighborhood knocking on doors and attending community events.
+I look forward to meeting you and discussing whatever concerns you may have.
+I look forward to a positive re-election campaign focused on you and your family.
+Please check out my website, TerriCortvriend.com, and feel free to reach out to me by phone (401-472-4789) or email at Rep-Cortvriend@rilegislature.gov.